Stem Cells Treat Carpometacarpal Osteoarthritis

 Surgical procedures are some of the most commonly used treatment options for treating CMC arthritis.
 These can include a joint fusion, osteotomy, or joint replacement.
-A joint fusion, or arthrodesis, involves permanently connecting the bones in the affected this joint.
-This procedure can reduce pain, but completely eliminates the ability of the joint to move.
+A joint fusion, or arthrodesis, involves permanently connecting the bones in the affected joint.
+This procedure can reduce pain, but eliminates the ability of the joint to move.

 Osteotomies involve repositioning bones that have moved out of place due to bone deformities, and joint replacements utilize tendon grafts in place of the damaged joint, which is removed.
 However, after these procedures, it can take months more for the thumb to return to normal functioning.

 Each of these options generally requires the thumb to be placed in a splint or cast for six weeks or more following the surgery.
-Physical therapy is often needed following this period to increase range of motion and regain strength in the hand.
+Physical therapy is often needed following this period to increase the range of motion and regain strength in the hand.
 Even after splinting and physical therapy, there is always the chance that symptoms may return or that the thumb may not regain its original full range of motion or strength.